mlc-ai/mlc-llm/docs/deploy/python.rst

 .. code:: python

-   from mlc_chat import ChatModule, ChatConfig, ConvConfig from mlc_chat.callback import StreamToStdout
+   from mlc_llm import ChatModule, ChatConfig, ConvConfig from mlc_llm.callback import StreamToStdout

    # Use a `ConvConfig` to define the generation settings
    # Since the "LM" template only supports raw text generation,